netuno-org/doc/docs/academy/server/java-core/web-service.md

 Now simply compile the class, making sure that the `CalcWeb.class` file is located in:

-* `netuno/core/web/WEB-INF/classes/org/netuno/addon/calc/web/`
+- `netuno/core/web/WEB-INF/classes/org/netuno/addon/calc/web/`

-Or, if you built a JAR, make sure it is located in:
+Or build a JAR file, making sure it is located in:

-* `netuno/lib/`
+- `netuno/lib/`

 Start the Netuno server with any application: